First, remove the plastic wrapping and unbox the package using your box cutter. Inside the package you will find the following:

 Before picking up the screen, make sure you and a helper are wearing the provided screen protective gloves to avoid damaging the screen material with your bare hands.

 With a helper, carefully carry the screen to the wall with the DOWNSIDE label at the bottom and lean the screen against the wall at a 15-degree angle with the DOWNSIDE label facing the wall.
+(NOTE: If you install the screen upside down, the image quality will be affected.)

 With a helper, lift the screen while maintaining the 15-degree angle and hook the wall brackets into the grooves at the top of the screen and then lower the screen onto the brackets, carefully resting the bottom of the screen against the wall.
+(NOTE: The bottom brackets should touch the inside of the frame and hold it against the wall.)

 If the projected image falls outside of the projected imaged range, adjust the screen left or right as needed.